 I. Functional Neuromuscular Electrical Stimulation

 One application of functional electrical stimulation is to restore upper extremity functions such as grasp-release, forearm pronation, and elbow extension in patients with stroke, or C5 and C6 tetraplegia (quadriplegia).
-The Neurocontrol Freehand® system is an implantable upper extremity neuroprosthesis intended to improve a patient's ability to grasp, hold, and release objects, and is indicated for use in patients who are tetraplegic due to C5 or C6 spinal cord injury.
-NeuroControl Corp. is no longer in business, but NMES centers in the United States and United Kingdom provide maintenance for implanted devices.
-The NESS H200® (previously known as the Handmaster NMS I) is another device that uses surface electrodes and is purported to provide hand active range of motion and function for patients with stroke or C5 tetraplegia.
+The Neurocontrol Freehand® system is an implantable upper extremity neuroprosthesis intended to improve the ability to grasp, hold, and release objects, and is indicated for use in individuals with tetraplegia due to C5 or C6 SCI.
+NeuroControl is no longer in business, but FES centers in the United States and United Kingdom provide maintenance for implanted devices.
+The NESS H200® (previously known as the Handmaster NMS I) is an upper-extremity device that uses a forearm splint and surface electrodes.
+The device, controlled by a user-activated button, is intended to provide hand function (fine finger grasping, larger palmar grasping) for individuals with C5 tetraplegia or stroke.

 Other FES devices have been developed to provide FES for patients with foot drop.
 Foot drop is weakness of the foot and ankle that causes reduced dorsiflexion and difficulty with ambulation.
 It can have various causes such as cerebral palsy, stroke or multiple sclerosis.
-Functional electrical stimulation of the peroneal nerve has been suggested for these patients as an aid in raising the toes during the swing phase of ambulation.
-In these devices, a pressure sensor detects heel off and initial contact during walking.
+Functional electrical stimulation of the peroneal nerve has been suggested for these individuals as an aid in raising the toes during the swing phase of ambulation.
+With these devices, a pressure sensor detects heel-off and initial contact during walking.
 A signal is then sent to the stimulation cuff, initiating or pausing the stimulation of the peroneal nerve, which activates the foot dorsiflexors.
-Examples of such devices used for treatment of foot drop are the Innovative Neurotronics’ (formerly NeuroMotion, Inc.) WalkAide®, Bioness’ L300 Go™, MyGait (Otto Bock HealthCare), and the Odstock Dropped Foot Stimulator.
-An implantable peroneal nerve stimulator system (ActiGait) is being developed in Europe.
+Examples of such devices used for treatment of foot drop are:

-Another application of functional electrical stimulation is to provide spinal cord injured patients with the ability to stand and walk.
-Generally, only spinal cord injury patients with lesions from T4 to T12 are considered candidates for ambulation systems.
-Lesions at T1–T3 are associated with poor trunk stability, while lumbar lesions imply lower extremity nerve damage.
+Another application of FES is to provide individuals with SCI the ability to stand and walk.
 Using percutaneous stimulation, the device delivers trains of electrical pulses to trigger action potentials at selected nerves at the quadriceps (for knee extension), the common peroneal nerve (for hip flexion), and the paraspinals and gluteals (for trunk stability).
 Patients use a walker or elbow-support crutches for further support.
-The electrical impulses are controlled by a computer microchip attached to the patient’s belt that synchronizes and distributes the signals.
-In addition, there is a finger-controlled switch that permits patient activation of the stepping.
+The electric impulses are controlled by a computer microchip attached to the individual's belt, which synchronizes and distributes the signals.
+In addition, there is a finger-controlled switch that permits individual activation of the stepping.

-Other devices include a reciprocating gait orthosis (RGO) with electrical stimulation.
+Other devices include a reciprocating gait orthosis with electrical stimulation.
 The orthosis used is a cumbersome hip-knee-ankle-foot device linked together with a cable at the hip joint.
-The use of this device may be limited by the difficulties in putting the device on and taking it off.
+The use of this device may be limited by the difficulties in donning and doffing the device.

 Regulatory Status